AdobeDocs/core-services.en/help/interface/administration/cookies/adobe-managed-cert.md

 1. Upon receiving the ticket, the Adobe representative provides you with a CNAME record.
 These records must be configured on your company's DNS server before Adobe can purchase the certificate on your behalf.
 For example, the hostname `data.example.com` points to `hiodsibxvip01.data.adobedc.net`.

-1. When the CNAME is in place on your organization's servers, Adobe works with DigiCert to purchase and install a certificate on Adobe data collection servers.
+1. When the CNAME record is in place on your organization's servers, Adobe works with DigiCert to purchase and install a certificate on Adobe data collection servers.

 ## Validate hostname forwarding {#validate}